dasec/hystck/docs/source/installation/guest.rst

 In case the command above is not executed or does not create the task as expected, please follow the instructions in the Windows manual instructions section below.

+Next, you will want to install all applications used to generate traffic.
+Both Firefox and Thunderbird are the default mail and browsing applications used by hystck.

 Windows installation - manual